 nurture capacity for public, gender-sensitive policy discussions among representatives of Myanmar’s civil society, creating a large, geographically and ethnically diverse pool of aspiring young leaders;

 provide a safety net for Myanmar scholars and activists — women and ethnic minorities in particular — to continue work on promoting inclusive democracy, gender equality and decentralization; and

 support gender-focused research and analysis by Myanmar and international experts on the link between digital communications and democratic aspirations and the gender disparities and inequities found in digital spaces.

 Knowledge for Democracy Myanmar was launched in 2017 by Global Affairs Canada and IDRC.
 An initial investment over five years helped to strengthen local research and analytical capacity after decades of systematic underinvestment that had eroded Myanmar’s internal capacity to generate sound advice for public policy.

 With renewed support from Global Affairs Canada and IDRC, the current four-year phase of programming builds on this initial work and aims to protect gains in Myanmar’s civil society, with a particular focus on gender equality.

 The initiative continues to provide active engagement and collaboration across different actors in Myanmar and the diaspora to enhance the number of voices that feed into the discussions about a more democratic future for Myanmar.

-For more information about the Knowledge for Democracy Myanmar initiative, please contact firstname.lastname@example.org.
+For more information, please visit the Knowledge for Democracy – Myanmar website or contact: firstname.lastname@example.org.